 As the school year has just begun many of the stories that Teacher shared were of her experience with previous years.
 She shared about one student who was particularly adept at building using paper bags.
 He built a very detailed house with all the different rooms “You know when he finished it was as if it was made by an older kid.”
 She shared another story about a little girl who liked to hum as she was working on individual work, and one student who would write new lyrics to the songs they sang in class.
-One boy always preferred to do h work on the ground instead of at the table.
+One boy always preferred to do his work on the ground instead of at the table.
 Teacher recognized the choices that students have made about how to express themselves and even how they prefer to work are expression of creativity.

-Final Reflections: Foursquare Tutorial Center is one of the smallest schools which I observed but through challenges shines Head teacher’s creativity in designing a classroom that serves her needs as a teacher and creates a structure for meaning full exploration and learning for her student’s.
+Final Reflections: Foursquare Tutorial Center is one of the smallest schools which I observed but through these challenges shines Head teacher’s creativity in designing a classroom that serves her needs as a teacher and creates a structure for meaning full exploration and learning for her student’s.
 This site in particular highlights the deep connection between implementation and curriculum design.
-The case also highlights some significant insights about the role of creativity and imagination in the classroom as a tool helps further
+The case also highlights some significant insights about the role of creativity and imagination in the classroom as a tool that helps further to define that choice is an important part of creativity.
+This is seen not only in the different ways students learning such as drawing, singing, moving, but also the way they choose to share what they have learned.